QuteSaltyFish/ML_project/readme.md

-This is the project of cource Machine Learning
+# This is the project of cource Machine Learning
+- The input is now a 200x100x100 tensor
+- the output is a single number between 0 and 1